osstech-jp/mailman/src/mailman/archiving/docs/common.rst

 the archive.
 This latter is appropriate for the message footer or for the RFC 5064 ``Archived-At:`` header.

-If the archiver is not network-accessible, it can return ``None`` and the headers will not be added.
+If the archiver is not network-accessible, it will return ``None`` and the headers will not be added.

 Mailman defines a draft spec for how list servers and archivers can